Git-Mastery: Lessons

 2 commits behind]

-Target Now, you wish to bring over new commits to your clone, and also update your fork with those commits.
+Target Now, you want to bring the new commits into your clone and then update your fork with them.

 Preparation